 About Electrify America

 The most extensive open DC fast-charging network in the US, Electrify America LLC, is dedicating $2 billion over ten years to infrastructure, access, and education for zero-emission vehicles (ZEV).
-The investment will make electric driving more accessible to millions of Americans and assist the development of a convenient and dependable national network of highway, workplace, and community chargers.
+The investment will make electric driving more accessible to millions of Americans and assist the development of a convenient and dependable national network of highways, workplaces, and community chargers.

 By 2026, Electrify America anticipates having over 1,800 charging stations and over 10,000 chargers throughout the United States and Canada.
 To fulfill its promise to enable growing ZEV adoption, the corporation will expand to 49 states and the District of Columbia during this time.
 This network will be extensive, technologically cutting-edge, and accommodating to users.